New web cam for 2018. Also Race Office weather panel.

 But what is the yellow flag for?

-Well you have two choices 1.
-It indicates that there is an elderly GP14 on the water and ALL boats must give way.
-OR 2.
 It is a sight-line for the Duty Officer and shows you (and the DO) the start/finish line to the 'pin-end'.
-Take you pick!

 All the main race flags are on poles and should be prepared for placing before timer starts.
 There are a couple of spare flag sticks and a new set of flags to fly on them for special events